18F/handbook/pages/18f/projects-partners/acquisition-engagement-types.md

 functional team.
-The acquisition lead on the 18F team will take the lead on engaging with the Contracting Officer on setting up the procurement, developing soliciting materials, helping to identify potential vendors, and will work closely with others in the cross functional team at various phases of the the procurement.
+The acquisition lead on the 18F team will take the lead on engaging with the Contracting Officer on setting up the procurement, developing soliciting materials, helping to identify potential vendors, and will work closely with others in the cross functional team at various phases of the procurement.
 The designated 18F Team lead will still engage with the partner POC, if different than the CO, and will work in tandem.